covidhip-com/covidhip.com/README.md

 ---
 # About This Page
-This page will outline some of them and provide resources.
+This page will outline information about the impact of covid infections and provide resources.

 # About Covid
 Covid is a disease which has multiple impacts across the body.